Krazy House (film): Plot

 Bernie then has another vision of Jesus, who Bernie claims was the only thing keeping him sane.
 Initially seeming forgiving, Bernie asks Jesus to help him get off of the cross, but impales Jesus through the head with a spike and breaks free once he hears Eva's cries against Piotr, now fully giving into his violent needs.
 Fighting off Piotr and Dmitri, Bernie lights Olga's corpse on fire and throws it at Adam's chemistry lab, causing an explosion.
 The family sorrowfully believes Bernie to have died and are met by the FBI, but are soon held at gunpoint by Piotr and a now reluctant Dmitri.
 Bernie reveals himself to be alive and a shootout occurs, killing both the FBI and the show's studio audience and crew.

 After the fallout Officer Janssen arrives and confronts Piotr only to be promptly killed by Bernie.
 A weak Piotr tells Bernie that he only has a few weeks left to live and simply wanted to have his entire family with him during his death.
 Bernie responds by shoving a Jesus figurine up Piotr's anus, and Eva's feelings for Bernie return.
-Having been previously mortally wounded in the shootout Igor dies in Dmitri's arms.
+Having been previously mortally wounded in the shootout, Igor dies in Dmitri's arms.
 Adam is seriously injured by a falling stage light but Bernie injects him with a needle to relieve the pain, causing Adam to once again see the green alien, much to his delight.
-While Dmitri apologizes to Sarah for hitting her she soon gives birth to a large piece of gum.
+While Dmitri apologizes to Sarah for hitting her, she soon gives birth (orally) to a large piece of gum.
 Piotr is touched, but Bernie swiftly crushes his head with a large cross.
 Once everything is settled Eva begins cleaning the destroyed set, and Bernie arrives before the two passionately make out.
 The rest of the family and Dmitri arrive for a hug, and embrace each other as the credits roll.